Akhil-Sharma30/Gsoc_proposed_idea_implementation/README.md

 9) Run `gaze.py` inside the GAZE_detection folder to get a dataframe of the gaze of the driver at every timestep.
 Result can be found [*here*](https://drive.google.com/file/d/1SRltQSQ72dzWWwX9ydYQNTwOqZk_MFy7/view?usp=sharing)

+**Note:**
+> Tried yolov9 implementation for the object detection.
+To test the script run `object_detection_using_yolov9.ipynb` and `yolov9_inference.ipynb`.
+Remember these are just test script don't use them in the main production